nburrus/tuxpaint/docs/en/README.txt

   Linux/Unix Users

-   Tux Paint should have placed a laucher icon in your KDE and/or GNOME menus, under 'Graphics.'
+   Tux Paint should have placed a launcher icon in your KDE and/or GNOME menus, under 'Graphics.'

    Alternatively, you can run the following command at a shell prompt (e.g.,